 Patrick Reed What's In The Bag?

 Patrick Reed switched his equipment a lot over the past couple of years.
 Reed has been in an equipment limbo for a while now having tinkered with PXG, Bettinardi, Titleist, Callaway and Cleveland gear, as well as Bridgestone and Srixon balls.
 He has also used apparel and shoes from brands like FootJoy, Castore, Nike and G/FORE.
 Below we have taken a look inside his bag, one of the most interesting out on Tour.

 Finally his putter is an Odyssey White Hot Pro 3, moving away from the Scotty Cameron prototype he had in for a while.
 Reed has been pretty consistent in terms of putter shape over the last few years, deciding to stick with a blade rather than go for a mallet or mid-mallet.

 Fairway: TaylorMade SIM, (15 degrees) with Aldila Rogue Black 130 MSI 80 TX shaft

-Irons: Grindworks PR-202 (4) Grindworks PR-101A (5-PW) with True Temper Dynamic Gold Tour Issue X100 (4-PW) shafts
+Irons: Callaway Apex Pro (4) Grindworks PR-101A (5-PW) with True Temper Dynamic Gold Tour Issue X100 (4-PW) shafts

-Wedges: Artisan Proto (51), Vokey SM8 (56-08M), Vokey WedgeWorks (60-04LAD+ at 61) all with True Temper Dynamic Gold Tour Issue S400 shafts
+Wedges: Grindworks Barrett (51, 57, 61 degrees), Titleist Vokey Design SM9 (61 degrees), SM8 (61 degrees) all with True Temper Dynamic Gold Tour Issue S400 shafts

 Putter: Odyssey White Hot Pro 3